 Stay on the Move

-As the weather changes, you might find that rotating your containers to different areas of your patio help to capture changing light and give equal time to every side of your blossoming creations.
+As the weather changes, you might find that rotating your containers and potted plants to different areas of your patio help to capture changing light and give equal time to every side of your blossoming creations.

 Extra Gardening Tips & Tricks

 Finally, we share several of our favorite garden ideas to set your outdoor sanctuary apart from the rest.